emacsmirror/eide/README.md

 you don't want to mix some projects in the same list.

 A project is defined by its root directory.
-When you create a project, tags and cscope list of files (if any C/C++/Java file) are built for the whole source tree, unless you decide to create a project without symbols.
+When you create a project, tags and cscope list of files are built for the whole source tree, unless you decide to create a project without symbols.

+Tags are built for all supported languages.
+Cscope was designed for C language, but is in fact suitable for C++ and many other languages.
+The project homepage mentions Java.
+The recursive command for building the Cscope database (`cscope -bR`) only parses C/C++ files.
+To avoid this limitation, Emacs-IDE builds the list of files itself, and includes the following extra languages:
+Java, Python, Rust and Go.
+This can be customized.

 In project configuration, you can define commands for compilation, execution, and debug.
 The list of open files is saved on exit and restored when you open the project again (using emacs-desktop).